 Cost of living in New Zealand

-New Zealand is a developed, and therefore not a cheap country.
+New Zealand is a developed and not a cheap country.
 The cost of living is comparable with other developed countries in Europe, or, for example, with Australia.
 Prices for many products and even services can vary depending on the season.

-In this review, we will try to cover a wide range of information about prices in New Zealand.
+We will try to cover a wide range of information about prices in New Zealand.
 How much do various products cost, how expensive is the Internet and electricity, what are the costs of transportation and entertainment, and how much does it cost to rent a house in Auckland and other cities in New Zealand.
-All data was collected in 2017.
+Prices are relevant for 2020.

 You can buy groceries in large supermarket chains, which are available in big cities and almost all small New Zealand towns.
 Prices in supermarkets can differ from place to place, from season to season, and some supermarkets are more expensive than other.
 Nevertheless, we will arrange them in an approximate order of decreasing prices on average: New World, Countdown, Pak n Save.

-Next in line are Asian supermarkets, the prices in which may be slightly lower, though not always, and the choice of goods there is more modest.
+Next in line are Asian supermarkets, the prices in which may be slightly lower, though not always and the choice of goods there are more modest.
 And again, in the approximate order of price decrease: Fruit World, Tai Ping, Whenuapai, Dahua, Lim, Fresh and Save.

 Smaller stores (corner stores) are also available, but groceries are usually more expensive in them.
 For example: Four Square, Supervalue and various dairies.